erikaheidi/onlinux/app/Resources/data/desksetup/erikaheidi.md

 cover_image: https://onlinux.ams3.digitaloceanspaces.com/onLinux-systems-post-banners.png
 ---

-Hi, I'm Erika, a developer advocate and content creator.
+Hi!
+I'm Erika, a developer advocate and content creator.
 I created OnLinux to share my desk setup and how I make everything work on Linux, since that is a frequent question whenever I share photos of my desk on social networks.
-Here you'll find a detailed list with everything I currently have in my desk setup, with links to more detailed information.
+Here you'll find a detailed list with everything I currently have in my desk setup, including some  links to more detailed information.
+This page will be frequently updated with links to new device reviews and guides, as I get them published on this website.

 ### Current Setup